danielddemissie/danielddemissie/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently studing CSE at Adama Science and Technology University
+- 🔭 I’m currently studying CSE at Adama Science and Technology University
 - 🤔 I’m looking forward to work with anyone intersted in web-dev
 - 📫 How to reach me: danielddemissie@gmail.com.